rosapals/rosapals/README.md

-- 👋 Hi, I’m @rosapals
+- 👋 Hi, I’m Rosa
-- 👀 I’m interested in sports
+- 🥋 I’m interested in sports
 - 🌱 I’m currently learning how to pass exams
 - 💞️ I’m looking for happiness